 You can make a strong case at the conference by providing organized and detailed documentation of the unpaid wages.
 The evidence will usually have to rebut common defenses by the employer, like:

 - the employer did pay the wages,

-- the worker did not work during the time at issue, or
+- you did not work during the time at issue, or

 - the wages were deducted for some other reason.

 A strong case at the settlement conference can make it clear that the wages were not paid.
 This can pressure the employer into paying all of them.
 If there is any doubt that the wages were not paid, the employer will likely argue against paying them in full.

 In many cases, the employer and you will reach an agreement at the settlement conference.
 The employer will pay a specific amount in order to get you to drop your claim.
 Settlements that are signed on the Department of Industrial Relations’ forms will be enforced by the Labor Commissioner’s Office.

 If no settlement agreement is reached, a wage claim hearing will be scheduled.

 Will there be a wage claim hearing?